USGS-WiM/IceJamsservices/README.md

 ![WiM](wimlogo.png)

+# Archived
+## This repository is archived.
+The active repository is in GitLab

 # IceJams Services
 This project was created using the WIM services icejams.
 The WIM Services icejams usage is outlined below:
 ## Installation of icejams